luapower/luapower-all/mysql.md

----
-tagline: mysql database client
----

 ## `local mysql = require'mysql'`

 A complete, lightweight ffi binding of the mysql client library.

-> NOTE: binaries are in separate packages [libmysql] and [libmariadb].
+Works with both libmysql and [libmariadb].

 ## Summary